 - Official API Usage

-- Plugins can only leverage official plugin APIs and cannot require users to install separate packages that manipulate Figma on the Web or the Desktop App.
+- Plugins and widgets can only leverage official plugin APIs or widget APIs and cannot require users to install separate packages that manipulate Figma on the Web or the Desktop App.

 - Developer Contact Information

 - Authors must be individuals on a Figma plan (Starter, Pro, Organization) or companies on the Figma Organization plan.
-Attempts to artificially represent a plugin author as a company may result in your plugin being rejected
+Attempts to artificially represent a plugin or widget author as a company may result in your plugin or widget being rejected

 - Please ensure that your contact information is reliable for users in the event they have any questions, support issues, or feedback.